 It takes a significant chunk of the outgoing 370Z's platform and drivetrain to save costs.
 But that's ok because it succeeds at keeping costs down, and it was an excellent platform to begin with.

-Thanks for reading PRNDL: Car Reviews!
-Subscribe for free to receive new posts and support my work.
+Thanks for reading PRNDL!
+Subscribe for free to receive new reviews and support my work.

 Under the hood is an excellent 3.0-liter twin-turbo V6 borrowed from the Infiniti Q50 and Q60 Red Sport, making an impressive 400 HP and 350 lb-ft of torque.
 That's 400 horsepower for $40,000, as Nissan reps have told me several times, which is a pretty solid bang for the buck.